Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Results and Analysis

 For the categories, `4a', `4b', and, `4c' the errors in the premise are propagated from errors in previous reasoning steps showing how initially occurring errors in the chain can lead to more dependent errors.
 The `4b' error category is the one where this behavior is maximized as here both the premise and conclusions were wrong because of previously propagated errors.
 The `5a' and `5c' errors occurred due to the incompleteness or lack of information in the premise and wrong reasoning or elimination in the corresponding conclusions.
 The `1a' kind of error occurred when the premise consisted of hallucinated information.
 The only sub-category from the ``WR'' category making it in the top 10 is the `3' category which is caused due to wrong assumptions in the premise.
 It can be noted here that the reasoning steps of the ``WR'' category do not deteriorate either of the evaluation metrics, as the conclusions ended up being correct, but rather indicate the inconsistency of the LLMs in reasoning over puzzle-solving.

-\paragraph{Performance of Open-source vs Proprietary LLMs.} From the results of our objective and subjective metrics, it is evident that the open-source models have lower performance on the grid-puzzle-solving task than the proprietary models.
+\paragraph{Proprietary LLMs are way better at GridPuzzle than Open-Source LLMs.} From the results of objective and subjective metrics, it is evident that the open-source models have lower performance on the grid-puzzle-solving task than the proprietary models.
 The Llama-2 and Mistral models have the lowest accuracy values and their low performance on the \textit{PuzzleEval} consistently degrades with the increase in the size and complexity of the grids.
 The Claude-3, Gemini, and GPT-4 models have higher values of accuracy but their performance across the grid sizes in the \textit{PuzzleEval} is inconsistent.
 The disparity in the performance of both kinds of models can be attributed to the difference in their parameter sizes and the low instruction following capabilities of small open-source models.

-\paragraph{Discussion on Mitigation Strategy}We conduct a case study on a subset of \textit{GridPuzzle}, focusing on a 3x4 grid size, utilizing commonly employed prompting techniques to enhance the reasoning capabilities of LLMs.
-In particular, we use four strategies: (1) Plan-and-Solve \cite{Wang2023PlanandSolvePI}, (2) Self-correct \cite{zhang2024small}, (3) Self-discover \cite{zhou2024selfdiscover}, and (4) Feedback-Learning.
+\paragraph{Popular reasoning error mitigation strategies do not improve LLMs on GridPuzzle.} We conduct a case study on a subset of \textit{GridPuzzle}, focusing on a 3x4 grid size, utilizing commonly employed prompting techniques to enhance the reasoning capabilities of LLMs.
+In particular, we use five strategies: (1) Plan-and-Solve \cite{Wang2023PlanandSolvePI}, (2) Self-correct \cite{zhang2024small}, (3) Self-discover \cite{zhou2024selfdiscover}, (4) Feedback-Learning, and (5) Program of Thought prompting \cite{chen2023programthoughtspromptingdisentangling}.
 We updated the prompts corresponding to these techniques to include some of our major findings from the reasoning chain evaluations and error categorization analysis as precautionary instructions.